openid/ipsie-openid-sl1/draft-openid-ipsie-sl1-profile.md

 * MUST contain the OAuth Client ID of the RP as a single audience value as a string (see Note 2);
 * MUST contain the `acr` claim as a string that identifies the Authentication Context Class that the authentication performed satisfied, as described in Section 2 of [OpenID];
 * MUST contain the `amr` claim as an array of strings indicating identifiers for authentication methods used in the authentication from those registered in the IANA Authentication Method Reference Values registry, as described in Section 2 of [OpenID];
-* MUST indicate the expected lifetime of the RP session in the `session_lifetime` claim in seconds (see Note 3);
+* MUST indicate the expected expiration time of the RP session in the `session_expiry` claim as a JSON integer that represents the Unix timestamp (seconds since epoch). (see Note 3);

 Note 1: The requirement for preregistered clients corresponds to Section 3.4 "Trust Agreements" of [NIST.FAL].

 Note 2: The audience value must be a single string to meet the audience restriction of [NIST.FAL].

-Note 3: This claim is not currently defined in OpenID Connect, and should be pulled out into its own spec in OpenID Core instead of being defined here.
+Note 3: This claim is currently being defined in the AB Connect WG.
+See the latest draft at https://openid.github.io/connect-enterprise-extensions/main.html.

 For the authorization code flow, OpenID Providers: